UrosAleksandrovic/eazy-template/README.md

 ## Preparing template

 When populating a template, well, the first thing needed is a template.
 What is referred as template is any text (string) that does or does not have parameters inside.
-Parameters need to have **opening**, **closing**, **owner name** and **property name**.
+Template could come in many forms, plain text, json, html etc. Parameters need to have **opening**, **closing**, **owner name** and **property name**.
 Additionally, some parameters may have their own respective template (these are called complex parameters).

 Here is some of the most important information for you:

 - By default, parameter opening and closing are declared as follows *[[[* *]]]*.
 - Every parameter has to have a parent.
 - The object passed to Build function is referred as a root in the template.
+Root object is owner of all first level parameters.
 Every parameter that comes from it has to follow '[[[root.**propName**]]]'

 #### Simple parameters

 Simple parameters are properties that are of C# built in types.
 Essentially leaves of object trees.
 You declare them as *[[[parentName.propName]]]*

 By default all properties that might be in a template that builder cannot find will be returned as they are and template wont be populated on their place.
+This makes it eazy to apply multiple root objects to the same template in sequence.
 To override this setting, *UseEmptyStringForUnKnownProperties()* of *ParameterConfigBulder* can be used.
 This instructs builder to populate unknown parameters with empty string.

 #### Complex parameters